US unemployment drops unexpectedly to a still-high 13.3%

 The May job gain, which confounded economists’ expectations of another round of severe losses, suggests that thousands of stores, restaurants, gyms and other companies reopened and rehired more quickly than many analysts had forecast.

-Other evidence has also shown that the job-market meltdown triggered by the coronavirus has bottomed out.
-The number of people applying for unemployment benefits has declined for nine straight weeks.
-And the total number of Americans receiving such aid has essentially leveled off.

-The overall job cuts have widened economic disparities: While the unemployment rate for white Americans was 12.4% May, it was 17.6% for Hispanics and 16.8% for African-Americans.
+The crisis has also exposed wide disparities: While the unemployment rate for white Americans was 12.4% May, it was 17.6% for Hispanics and 16.8% for African-Americans.

 Even with the surprising gain in May, it may take months for all those who lost work in April and March to find jobs.
 Some economists forecast the rate could remain in double-digits through the November elections and into next year.